Apaches' fight over Arizona copper mine goes before US court - WTMJ

 “What’s been happening recently is Native people have been dusting off these treaties, and saying, ‘Look, you made this treaty, you can’t just walk away from it.
 You have to honor it, it’s in your constitution,’ which is the supreme law of the land,” he said.

-Attorneys for the Forest Service said Apache Stronghold can’t assert ownership rights because it’s not a federally recognized tribe.
-Even then, the land isn’t held in trust for any Apache tribe.
+Reuben Schifman, a U.S. Department of Justice Attorney representing the Forest Service, said Apache Stronghold can’t assert ownership rights because it’s not a federally recognized tribe.
+Even then, the land isn’t held in trust for any tribe.

-Land that includes Oak Flat became part of the United States through the Treaty of Guadalupe Hidalgo in 1848.
+Land that includes Oak Flat within the Tonto National Forest became part of the United States through the Treaty of Guadalupe Hidalgo in 1848.

-“The United States has never alienated title to the lands at issue in this suit,” attorneys for the Forest Service said.
+“The United States has never alienated title to the lands at issue in this suit,” Justice Department attorneys wrote in court documents.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.